khonsulabs/khonsubase/README.md

 - Issue/Bug tracking with dependencies and unlimited hierarchy
 - Personal task list management with private tasks and a unified Up Next view
 - Markdown-based Knowledgebase
+- Simple JSON-based RESTful API that exposes all of the data

 ### What about feature X?